dhruvpuri-goswami/OrganDonation/README.md

-# OrganDonation
+# OrganDonation 💚🏥

-Organ donation is the entire practice of retrieving a human organ from a living or deceased person ,Who is referred to as a donor, and transplanting it into a recipient.
-The recipient will be a patient who is suffering from organ failure and who will not survive unless he/she receives an organ replacement.
+OrganDonation is a dedicated ASP.NET web platform that facilitates the process of organ donation and transplantation.
+It serves as a crucial bridge between potential organ donors, recipients, and medical institutions, ensuring that the process is streamlined and accessible to all stakeholders.

-Our Mission:-
+## 🌟 Our Mission
-“ Not everyone has the chance to save a life of someone ” Our main aims are :-
+"Not everyone has the chance to save a life, but everyone can spread the word."

+### 🎯 Our Main Aims
--	To spread awareness about organ donation among the people.
+- 📢 To raise awareness about the importance and impact of organ donation.
--	To give a hope for a new life to the people who have given up.
+- 🌱 To provide hope and a new chance at life for individuals facing critical organ failures.
--	Networking with hospitals who transplant the organs, with NGO's who are working for this type of activities.
+- 🤝 To foster strong networks among hospitals, NGOs, and other organizations involved in organ donation and transplantation.

-“ With awareness comes knowledge and with knowledge comes change ”
+"With awareness comes knowledge, and with knowledge comes change."

-Project Members Name with Enrollments :-
+## 🧑‍🤝‍🧑 Project Members
-1)	196120316019 - Dhruvpuri Goswami
+1) 🆔 196120316019 - Dhruvpuri Goswami
-2)	196120316040 - Abhishek Nalla
+2) 🆔 196120316040 - Abhishek Nalla

-Software Requirements for Project :-
+## 💻 Software Requirements
--	Visual Studio 2010 or more.
+- 🖥️ Visual Studio 2010 or higher.
--	SQL Server Express
+- 🗄️ SQL Server Express
--	SQL Management Studio
+- 🛠️ SQL Management Studio

-Home Page :
+## 🏠 Home Page
 ![image](https://user-images.githubusercontent.com/92724441/155834953-54a3d55c-8581-47f0-b083-5d317b52faba.png)

-Admin Home Page :
+## 🏥 Admin Home Page
--	Admin is nothing but a Hospital user.
+- The Admin is typically a Hospital user.
--	It has two functions.
-(1)	 Add Organs
-(2)	 Requested Organ List
+- Functions include:
+  1) 📥 Add Organs: Hospitals can add available organs to the database.
+  2) 📜 Requested Organ List: View a list of organs requested by patients or other hospitals.
--	Admin can also Logout From the session.
+- The Admin can also log out from the session.

-User Home Page :
+## 👤 User Home Page
--	It has mainly 3 Functions :-
+- Main Functions for Users:
-(1)	Search for Available Organs
-(2)	Delete Account
+  1) 🔍 Search for Available Organs: Users can search the database for available organs based on specific criteria.
+  2) ❌ Delete Account: Users can delete their accounts if no longer needed.
-(3)	Request for an organ
+  3) 💌 Request for an Organ: Patients or their representatives can request an organ through the platform.

+## 📜 Copyright & Licensing
+Copyright © [Year] by Dhruvpuri Goswami and Abhishek Nalla.
+All rights reserved.

+This project is licensed under the [License Name] License - see the LICENSE file for details.

+## 🍴 Forking This Repository
+If you want to contribute to this project, you are welcome to fork this repository.
+Please create a pull request for any changes to be reviewed.